dymmond/lilya/docs/en/docs/templates.md

 ## FormController

 The `FormController` provides a clean, class-based pattern for handling forms in Lilya.
-It is inspired by Django’s `FormView` but adapted for Lilya’s async-first and validation-agnostic design.
+It is inspired by Django's `FormView` but adapted for Lilya's async-first and validation-agnostic design.

 Unlike Django, `FormController` is **not tied to any form library**, you can use **Pydantic**, **msgspec**, **attrs**, dataclasses, or any other mechanism for instantiating and validating submitted form data.
 See the [encoders](./encoders.md) for more